 If you’re faced with a Saskatoon forecast of all sunshine and 25+ temperatures, the name of the game is GET WET!
-As toddlers and preschoolers, my kids loved spending time at the city’s dozens of splash pool and spray pad locations, and now they beg to visit the city’s outdoor pool locations, most of which are open with social distancing precautions even in this crazy year.
+As toddlers and preschoolers, my kids loved spending time at the city’s dozens of splash pools and spray pad locations, and now they beg to visit the city’s outdoor pool locations, most of which are open with social distancing precautions even in this crazy year.

 Nothing spells adventure quite like paintballing and laser tag!
 Merrill Dunes facility is open and ideal for the extra space required for a group to enjoy some socially-distant fun this summer season.
 Apex Trampoline Park is also doing its part to keep up the spirit of adventure this summer operating at a reduced capacity (that just might prove to be beneficial for my 6 year old who is prone to crashing into people)!
 But our favourite summer adventure of all has to be our annual summer trip to the Saskatoon Forestry Farm Park and Zoo!
 It offers lots of space to move about (and stay apart) and, of course, visit the resident animals.
 Our favourites are the grizzly, the wolves, and monkeys!

 Locals of Saskatoon know there is no better way to enjoy the city’s natural beauty than to get moving along the city’s Meewasin Trail, a good portion of which is situated alongside the stunning South Saskatchewan River.
 Visitors can get in on the fun with EcoGlide Adventures who rent Segways and mountain bikes for just this purpose!